What are the dates?

 On the sardine run we are out in the ocean wild!
 Whilst near to shore, the only launch site that can be easily utilised is our initial harbor entrance at Buffalo river.
 Often we are a two hour boat ride away from this harbor, thus cannot return back to land for sea sickness.
 If you are prone to sea sickness, it is best to take as many precautions as possible to control it prior to launching.

 Bad weather is an unfortunate reality on the Sardine Run.
 The wild coast of South Africa got its name for being, well, a little wild (weather wise)!
 Thus it is likely that we will lose a day or two on each expedition to bad weather.
-We keep a ‘floating’ reserve day for any bad weather days, and spend such as day enjoying the terrestrial wildlife of South Africa at Inkwenkwzi game reserve.
+We keep a ‘floating’ reserve day for any bad weather days, and spend such as day enjoying nature and sites around East London.
 If there are more than one bad weather days, then it is up to you to decide what alternative activities you would like to do.
-Maybe more game viewing, a trip to the mall?
-Maybe relaxing around the Ecolodge.
+Maybe a trip to the mall or relaxing on the nature farm where we stay?
 Unfortunately, Blue Wilderness is not able to offer refunds on additional bad weather days for this expedition.

 How does the catering work?